Box-ball system: soliton and tree decomposition of excursions: Soliton distribution

 \section{Soliton distribution}

-We report here a family of distributions on the set of excursions proposed by the authors \cite{fg18} based on the slot decomposition of the excursions.
-We include a theorem in the same paper which shows that the measure seen in the soliton components of the slot diagram are conditionally independent geometric random variables.
-As a consequence, we obtain the distribution of the branches of the tree associated to the excursion of the random walk.
+We report in \S\ref{ss51} a family of distributions on the set of excursions proposed by the authors \cite{fg18} based on the slot decomposition of the excursions.
+In particular, the slot diagram of the excursion of a random walk satisfies that given the $m$-components for $m>k$, the distribution of the $k$-component is a vector of independent Geometric random variables; the size of the vector is a function of the bigger components.
+As a consequence, we obtain that the distribution of the $k$-branches of the tree associated to the excursion of the random walk given the $m$-branches, for $m>k$, is a vector of independent geometric random variables.

+Theorem \ref{t6} considers a random ball configuration consisting on iid Bernoulli of parameter $\lambda<\frac12$, conditioned to have a record at the origin and shows that their components are independent and that the $k$-component consists of iid geometric random variables.

 Since the measure is given in terms of the number of solitons and slots of the excursion, and those numbers are the same in all the slot diagrams we have introduced, we just work with a generic slot diagram.